 Despite being the third most diagnosed cancer, bowel cancer patients don’t receive the same level of support as other common cancers.

-“Thanks to the Dry July Foundation’s support we can put more bowel cancer patients and loved one in touch with a Bowel Care Nurse, where they can receive specialist support from me or one of the team”.
+Thanks to the Dry July Foundation’s support Bowel Cancer Australia can put more bowel cancer patients and loved ones in touch with a Bowel Care Nurse or Nutritionist, where they can receive specialist support from Tammy, Janet, Kirsty or one of the team.

-“No one need go through bowel cancer alone,” Tammy adds.
+No one need go through bowel cancer alone.